top of page

 The real leverage comes from delegating the non-obvious admin work: The tiny, recurring, easily-overlooked tasks that slowly bleed your time and focus.

 At EVA Works, we often see founders still doing 30–40% of their admin work even after they’ve hired an assistant.
 Why?
-Because they’re not sure what else can—or should—be handed off.
+Because they’re not sure what else can - or should - be handed off, which often happens when delegation without systems.

 In this article, we’ll uncover six high-leverage admin tasks most founders don’t realize they can delegate, and show you how to do it right.